Rolel/DSBClone/README.md

   * Fix advertisement BGM on Scud Race.
 * 2022-04-05:
   * Fix a case where sound effects would affect BGM.
+* 2022-04-06:
+  * Reverted advertisement BGM played by DSB on Scud Race.

 # Installation